gohugoio/hugo/content/en/content-management/urls.md

 #### Tokens

 Use these tokens when defining the URL pattern.
-The `date` field in front matter determines the value of time-related tokens.

 `:year`
-: the 4-digit year
+: The 4-digit year as defined in the front matter `date` field.

 `:month`
-: the 2-digit month
+: The 2-digit month as defined in the front matter `date` field.

 `:monthname`
-: the name of the month
+: The name of the month as defined in the front matter `date` field.

 `:day`
-: the 2-digit day
+: The 2-digit day as defined in the front matter `date` field.

 `:weekday`
-: the 1-digit day of the week (Sunday = 0)
+: The 1-digit day of the week as defined in the front matter `date` field  (Sunday = 0).

 `:weekdayname`
-: the name of the day of the week
+: The name of the day of the week as defined in the front matter `date` field.

 `:yearday`
-: the 1- to 3-digit day of the year
+: The 1- to 3-digit day of the year as defined in the front matter `date` field.

 `:section`
-: the content's section
+: The content's section.

 `:sections`
-: the content's sections hierarchy.
+: The content's sections hierarchy.
 You can use a selection of the sections using _slice syntax_: `:sections[1:]` includes all but the first, `:sections[:last]` includes all but the last, `:sections[last]` includes only the last, `:sections[1:2]` includes section 2 and 3.
 Note that this slice access will not throw any out-of-bounds errors, so you don't have to be exact.

 `:title`
-: the content's title
+: The title as defined in front matter, else the automatic title.
+Hugo generates titles automatically for section, taxonomy, and term pages that are not backed by a file.

 `:slug`
-: the content's slug (or title if no slug is provided in the front matter)
+: The slug as defined in front matter, else the title as defined in front matter, else the automatic title.
+Hugo generates titles automatically for section, taxonomy, and term pages that are not backed by a file.

+`:filename`
+: The content's file name without extension, applicable to the `page` page kind.

 `:slugorfilename`
-: the content's slug (or file name if no slug is provided in the front matter)
+: The slug as defined in front matter, else the content's file name without extension, applicable to the `page` page kind.

-`:filename`
-: the content's file name (without extension)

 For time-related values, you can also use the layout string components defined in Go's [time package].
 For example: